Header Image

 What is the advantage of being difficult to disengage from a task once you have embarked on it?

 According to our perception, the task switching problem occurs particularly when activities of special interest are performed.
-It is difficult for the person concerned to switch their attention away from things that are of particular personal interest to them - especially if the request to switch tasks relates to something that does not correspond to their personal interests.
+It is difficult for people with ADHD to disengage their attention from things that are of particular personal interest to them - especially if the request to switch tasks relates to something that does not correspond to the personal interest of the person with ADHD.

 The advantage of task switching problems is when a source of danger is being observed or pursued.
 At this moment, everything else is unimportant and it is an advantage not to be quickly distracted by this (personally motivated) activity.
 Those who allow themselves to be distracted by trivialities during the fight were exposed to an increased risk of losing the fight.

 In the case of distractibility and task switching requirements, it is primarily the controllability of attention that is affected.
 Under stress, attention must be and remain focused primarily on the existentially threatening stressor.
 This is reflected in the phenomenon of hyperfocus - people affected by stress can become completely absorbed in tasks that they internally consider important.
-If the affected person allows themselves to be distracted from important (survival) tasks, they are at a disadvantage.
-With regard to less relevant tasks, however, it is advantageous if the affected person can be easily distracted.
-In terms of increased vigilance against possible dangers, on the other hand, distractibility from unimportant things (things that the person concerned considers unimportant) makes sense and promotes survival.
+If the person with ADHD allows themselves to be distracted from (survival) important tasks, they are at a disadvantage.
+With regard to less relevant tasks, however, it is advantageous if the person with ADHD can be easily distracted.
+In terms of increased alertness to possible dangers, on the other hand, distractibility from unimportant things (things that the person with ADHD considers unimportant) makes sense and promotes survival.

-This is consistent with the fact that ADHD sufferers perform almost as well as non-affected people in attention tests when given the appropriate interest or rewards18 This confirms that it is not the ability to concentrate or inhibit that is impaired per se, but that the ability to pay attention and concentrate, as well as to direct attention, depends solely on an existing personal interest.
-If sufficient motivation is created through appropriate (high) rewards (for which higher rewards are required for ADHD sufferers), the attention ability of ADHD sufferers can correspond to that of non-affected persons.
-This phenomenon can distort the test accuracy of attention tests to such an extent that ADHD sufferers who are highly motivated and interested in the test do not show any attention problems.
+It is consistent with this that people with ADHD perform almost as well in attention tests as people without ADHD when they are interested or rewarded accordingly19 This confirms that it is not the ability to concentrate or inhibit that is impaired per se, but that the ability to pay attention and concentrate, as well as the ability to direct attention, depend solely on an existing personal interest.
+If sufficient motivation is created through appropriate (high) rewards (for which higher rewards are required for people with ADHD), the attentional ability of people with ADHD can correspond to that of non-affected persons.
+This phenomenon can distort the test accuracy of attention tests to such an extent that people with ADHD who are highly motivated and interested in the test do not show any attention problems.

-This confirms that the problem with ADHD is not a limitation of attention per se, and that the control of attention also functions in principle, although the control of attention follows a different model, as would be helpful in a survival-threatening emergency condition.
+This confirms that the problem with ADHD is not a limitation of attention per se, and that the directing of attention also works in principle, although the directing of attention follows a different model, as would be helpful in a survival-threatening emergency condition.

 4.4.
 Stress benefits of delay aversion (e.g. impatience) and procrastination

-The stress benefit of delay aversion is that the person concerned postpones fighting the stressor less.
+The stress benefit of delay aversion is that the person with ADHD postpones fighting the stressor less.

 Stress is conveyed: “Make sure the problem is solved immediately.
 You should not let a danger remain.
 Take care of your problem.
 Be active, don’t let yourself go.
 If something stops you on your way to solving your problem, try to work around it.”